TesterTesterov/SilkyArcTool/README.md

 1. Run the tool (main.py or .exe).
 2. Print filename (with extension!!!) or choose it by clicking on button "...".
 3. Print directory or choose it by clicking on button "...".
-4. Print "0", if thou want to unpack, or "1", if thou want to pack.
+4. Push the button pack or "Unpack" to "Pack" or unpack.
 5. Just wait until it done.

 ## Русский